reverie/redditchat/README.md

 # About #
 This is the source code to http://www.seddit.com/.
 It includes an XMPP server that accepts Reddit credentials, and an HTML/JS chat client.

+Seddit is a website with chatrooms based around Reddit.com.
+You sign in with your Reddit identity, and there's a chatroom corresponding to each subreddit.

+Moderators of a subreddit are automatically moderators of the corresponding chatroom on Seddit.
+Users can connect using the web client or their own preferred Jabber/XMPP client, such Pidgin, Adium, or Colloquy.

 # Installation #
  1. fork and clone
  2. `cd server`